EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

 The following subsections describe the exchanges between C and RS, which comprise the token uploading to RS, and the execution of the EDHOC protocol.
-Note that, as defined in {{as-c}}, AS may not have provided C with the access token, and have rather uploaded the access token to the authz-info endpoint at RS on behalf of C.
+Note that, as defined in {{as-c}}, AS may not have provided C with the access token, and have rather uploaded the access token to the /authz-info endpoint at RS on behalf of C.

-In order to upload the access token to RS, C can send a POST request to the authz-info endpoint at RS.
+In order to upload the access token to RS, C can send a POST request to the /authz-info endpoint at RS.
 This is detailed in {{c-rs}} and {{rs-c}}, and it is shown by the example in {{example-without-optimization}}.

 Alternatively, C can upload the access token while executing the EDHOC protocol, by transporting the access token in the EAD_1 field of the first EDHOC message sent to RS.
 This is further discussed in {{edhoc-exec}}, and it is shown by the example in {{example-with-optimization}}.